 The symptoms of subacromial bursitis include pain with overhead movements and when lying on the affected side.
 In more severe cases where the bursa is grossly inflamed, there may be a dull constant ache at rest.

-Often there is a “painful arc of movement”; occurs when pain is felt in a particular range of movement as you elevate your arm.
+Often there is a “painful arc of movement”; this occurs when pain is felt in a particular range of movement as you elevate your arm.
 In the majority of cases, this range lies between 70 and 160 degrees of elevation.
 Beyond this point, the pain eases.

 During some shoulder activities, such as arm elevation, rotating the shoulder, lifting, pushing or pulling or lying on the shoulder, friction and compressive forces are placed on the subacromial bursa.
 Pressure can be placed on the subacromial bursa following a direct impact or fall onto the point of the shoulder, elbow or outstretched hand.